Gravitational Waves from Core-Collapse Supernovae: Rapidly Rotating Case

 The evolution of the central density, shown on the right panel of Fig.~\ref{fig:gw_vs_t}, reveals that the central density is lower in models with faster rotation.
 This is expected as stronger centrifugal support makes the PNS less compact.
-We can also see that the slowly rotating models do not exhibit strong oscillations in $\rho_\mathrm{c}$ in the postpone phase.
+We can also see that the slowly rotating models do not exhibit strong oscillations in $\rho_\mathrm{c}$ in the post-bounce phase.
 That is because, due to small centrifugal support, this model is born with little oblate deformation.
 Hence, the PNS settles to a quasi-equilibrium configuration within ${\sim}1\,\mathrm{ms}$ after bounce.
-In rapidly rotating models, $\rho_\mathrm{c}$ exhibit strong oscillations as the PNS is born with large centrifugally-induced oblate deformations.
+In rapidly rotating models, $\rho_\mathrm{c}$ exhibits strong oscillations as the PNS is born with large centrifugally induced oblate deformations.

-We can get a more detailed understanding of the impact of rotating if we look at a large sequence of models with varying degree of rotation and its distribution.
-This has been attempted by \cite{abdikamalov:14}, who studied a set of 98 rotational configuration of the $12M_\odot$ model using the $2$-parameter law for angular velocity:
+We can get a more detailed understanding of the impact of rotation if we look at a large sequence of models with varying degrees of rotation and its distribution.
+This has been attempted by \cite{abdikamalov:14}, who studied a set of 98 rotational configurations of the $12M_\odot$ model using the two-parameter law for angular velocity:

 where $\Omega_\mathrm{c}$ is the pre-collapse central angular velocity, $\varpi$ is the distance from the rotation axis, while $A$ is a characteristic distance from the rotation axis over which the angular velocity decreases by a factor of $2$.
-They considered 5 different values of $A$ ranging from $300\,\mathrm{km}$, which represents extremely strong differential rotation, to $10,000\,\mathrm{km}$, which represents weak differential rotation.
+They considered five different values of $A$ ranging from $300\,\mathrm{km}$, which represents extremely strong differential rotation, to $10,000\,\mathrm{km}$, which represents weak differential rotation.

 Figure~\ref{fig:hmax_vs_betaic} shows the maximum GW strain produced at bounce as a function of the ratio $T/|W|$ of the rotational kinetic energy $T$ and potential binding energy $|W|$ of the inner core at bounce.
 Because this parameter is a ratio of the two energies, it characterizes the dynamical importance of rotation.
 As we can see, the GW strain $h$ increases linearly with $T/|W|$ for $T/|W| \lesssim 0.06{-}0.09$, but the growth slows for larger $T/|W|$, and then $h$ starts even decreasing with $T/|W|$ for $T/|W|\gtrsim 0.17$.
 Also, for $T/|W| \lesssim 0.06{-}0.09$, the GW signal is not sensitive to the degree of differential rotation $A$, while for higher $T/|W|$, the GW signal depends on $A$.